SAN FRANCISCO (Reuters) - Facebook, the world’s No. 1 Internet social network, is proving as popular among advertisers as it is among Web surfers.

-In fact, Facebook’s website racked-up more ad impressions in the third quarter than the next four companies combined, which includes Yahoo, Microsoft Corp, News Corporation’s Fox Interactive Media and Google Inc, according to comScore.
+In fact, Facebook’s website racked-up more ad impressions in the third quarter than the next four companies combined, which includes Yahoo, Microsoft Corp, News Corp’s Fox Interactive Media and Google Inc, according to comScore.

-Analysts note that Facebook ads sell at a significant discount to display ads sold on traditional Web portals like Yahoo.
+Analysts note that Facebook ads sell at a significant discount to display ads sold on traditional Web portals such as Yahoo.
 According to Evercore Partners analyst Ken Sena’s estimates, the effective CPM (cost per thousand impressions) for Facebook’s U.S. display ads is roughly $1, compared with the $3 CPM for display ads on Yahoo’s family of websites in the United States.

 But Sena notes that Facebook’s ad rates are on the rise, as marketers make increasing use of the ability to target ads to Facebook users based on their interests and other information.